l-arnold/tkl-nomadic-odoo/README.rst

 https://github.com/CLVsol/tkl-odoo

 Tailored to work with TKLDEV 14 Jessie
-Apache Configuration files scrambled to allow non Ported, Full SSL view of Odoo SSL Updates will be required as in other Turnkeylinux Appliances
+Apache and other Configuration files to allow non Ported, Full SSL view of Odoo SSL Updates will be required as in other Turnkeylinux Appliances

+Details on Installation of CSR and TLD Certs to follow and can be found on www.turnkeylinux.org